WHICH WAY DOES THE

 Because the negative particles carry a name that sounds like

-the electricity, and they think that that protons
+electrons ARE the electricity, and they wrongly imagining that the protons

 (having a much less electrical name?) are not electrical.
-Some text and reference books even
+A few text and

-Nope.
+composed of electrons.
+Nope, wrong.
 In reality the electrons and protons

 carry electric charges of equal strength.
-If electrons are "electricity", then protons are
+If electrons are

 Now everyone will rightly tell me that the protons within wires cannot